Skip to main content

 Help Us Detect Invasive Mosquito Species

-Help us protect public health by learning how to identify invasive mosquito species.
-Early detection of these invasive mosquitoes will help us control them.
-We can’t do this alone.
-We need your help.
-Always report mosquito issues, especially aggressive daytime biting mosquitoes, to the Contra Costa Mosquito and Vector Control District by calling us at (925) 685-9301 or by reporting mosquito issues online.
+• Always report mosquito issues to the Contra Costa Mosquito and Vector Control District by calling us at (925) 685-9301 or by reporting mosquito issues online.

-A local species, Aedes sierrensis, also known as the Western tree hole mosquito is similar in size and also bites during the day, but it lacks the white stripe on the back and is more drab in coloration.
+A local species, Aedes sierrensis, also known as the Western tree hole mosquito, is similar in size and also bites people during the day, but it lacks the white stripe on the back and is more drab in coloration.
 It can be mistaken for the Asian tiger mosquito.
-This species is usually prominent in areas with older trees, and is active from April through July.
-Western tree hole mosquitoes are capable of transmitting dog heartworm disease.

 Western tree hole mosquito